Home / Guides /

 2. Click the box next to each segment to change whether it is included in the transaction set.

 • R: Required.
-Some implementation guides use M instead (for Mandatory).
+Note: Some PDF implementation guides use a designation of M (for Mandatory) instead.
+In these cases, R is still the appropriate choice.

 • O: Optional.